Felicia1993/capstoneProject/README.md

 ### Method 1
 Firstly, download dataset from Kaggle and import them into MySQL.
 Then, create integration runtime by newing self-hosted on Azure and register the runtime ingestion to your on-premises server, in order to load data from on-premises MySQL to Data Lake Gen2.
 ### Method 2
-copy data from HTTP source by creating copy-data pipeline and define the source and destination of your data.
+Copy data from HTTP source by creating copy-data pipeline and define the source and destination of your data.
 Source is from HTTP dataset and load data to Data Lake Gen2.

 ## Data storage
 The data is stored in Azure Data lake Gen2.